-Additional attachments Conditions Covering letter A maximum of two pages using a sans-serif typeface (Arial or equivalent) and font size of11pt MICA form For more information see MRC Industry Collaboration Agreement (MICA) Heads of terms For more information see MRC Industry Collaboration Agreement (MICA) Schedule of Events Cost Attribution Template (SoECAT) Upload as 'letter of support' For more information see section 3.5.1 Excess Treatment Costs of Studies Involving Human Participants Letters of support A maximum of two pages or equivalent on headed paper or sent by email
+Additional attachments Conditions Covering letter A maximum of two pages using a sans-serif typeface (Arial or equivalent) and font size of11pt MICA or ICF form For more information see MRC industry collaboration agreement (MICA) - UKRI and Industry Collaboration Framework (ICF) Heads of terms For more information see MRC industry collaboration agreement (MICA) - UKRI Schedule of Events Cost Attribution Template (SoECAT) Upload as 'letter of support' For more information see section 3.5.1 Excess Treatment Costs of Studies Involving Human Participants Letters of support A maximum of two pages or equivalent on headed paper or a PDF of an email.
+For

-Statement of Support for Researcher Co- Investigators (RCoI) Upload as 'letter of support' A maximum of two pages or equivalent on headed paper or sent by email.
+Odidanoc for Applicants > The application collaborations with industry see guidance for Industry Collaboration Framework (ICF) Statement of Support for Researcher Co-Investigators (RCoI) Upload as 'letter of support' A maximum of two pages or equivalent on headed paper or a PDF of an email.
 For more information see (RCol) RO support requirements Technical Assessment A maximum of two pages For more information see section 2.3 Research Council facilities Final/Interim Report Programme Grant renewals only.
-For more information see Programme Grant renewals: additional requirements Gantt Chart/Work Plan A maximum of one page Only allowed as a separate attachments on certain calls eg DPFS Additional questions on the use of animals overseas A maximum of two pages See section 4.4.7
+For more information see Programme grant renewals: additional requirements Gantt Chart/Work Plan A maximum of one page Only allowed as a separate attachment on certain calls eg DPFS Additional questions on the use of animals overseas A maximum of two pages See section 4.4.6